 3. Compound interest takes care of the rest

 - As an illustration, a member aged 25 who transfers S$20,000 from his Ordinary Account to his Special Account, he would have a guaranteed S$22,917 more at the age of 55 compared to the default scenario of doing nothing and leaving his savings in the Ordinary Account.
 That is more than double the original principal and really illustrates the beauty of compound interest.

 Table 2: Comparison of the impact of compounding interest on Ordinary Account and Special Account

 - The illustration above only assumes a conservative 4% for the Special Account.
 It is obvious that the difference will be greatly magnified if you can take advantage of the extra 1% levied to the Special Account that would otherwise not be available in the Ordinary Account if your Ordinary Account already exceeds the S$20,000 savings.
-This is a likely scenario as balances accumulate faster in your OA since a greater ratio of the employer and employee contribution goes into the OA.
+As aforementioned, this is a likely scenario as balances accumulate faster in your OA since a greater ratio of the employer and employee contribution goes into the OA.
 Therefore, it is imperative that you start as soon as possible to allow compound interest to work its magic.
 Alternatively, you can view this transfer as purchasing a long term, non-redeemable, triple AAA bond that does not pay annual dividends.
 Upon the age of 55 and after setting aside the savings for the Full Retirement Sum, you can withdraw the excess savings to enjoy the fruits of your labour.
+Find out how your CPF accounts are transformed when you turn 55, and how much money can you withdraw from them in this article.

 Disadvantages of Transferring from Ordinary Account into Special Account